ehiratuka-dev/fapx25-scripts/README.md

-# fapx25-scripts
+# FAPx#25 Support Scripts

-A portable Bash script package for Termux, built for convenience and automation.
+Support scripts for the project **FAPx#25**, focused on data handling, manipulation, standardization, and automated report generation in a Termux environment.

 ## Features